AWS Best Practices

 ✅ DO isolate resources by environment so that generated keys access only have access to the environment it is used in.
 For example, development keys should not be able to access production stacks.

-⛔ DO NOT set up any AWS accounts with console access that does not have MFA enabled.
+⛔ DO NOT set up any AWS accounts with console access that do not have MFA enabled.

 ⛔ DO NOT login with a root account for day-to-day operations.
 IAM users/roles with specific permissions to the operation should be used instead.
 Root accounts should only be used for operations that cannot be done with any other account.

 ⛔ DO NOT login with the root user account without authorization.
 Only one team member should have the authorization to make use of the root account.